ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 - [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335): A JSON format for the storage and interchange of BLS12-381 private keys.
 - [EIP-3076](https://eips.ethereum.org/EIPS/eip-3076): Slashing Protection Interchange Format

-It is Obol Labs intention to submit new EIPs for a Distributed Validator Key encoding scheme in line with EIP-2335, and a new EIP for encoding the configuration and secrets needed for a DKG process as the working group outlines.
+Obol Labs with draft EIPs for a Distributed Validator Key encoding scheme in line with EIP-2335, and a new EIP for encoding the configuration and secrets needed for a DKG process as the working group outlines.
+EIPs will be reviewed by all working group participants before officially submitted.
 Likely ceremony artifacts include:

 - Signed validator deposit data files
 - Signed exit validator messages